Yahoo…you have finally created your website. Your webwork is finally done or so you think.

 The threat of these hackers is very real.

-Once gaining entry, these cyber criminals can do almost anything from stealing sensitive information to launching an attack from your server.
+Once an entry is gained, these cyber criminals can do almost anything from stealing sensitive information to launching an attack from your server.

 As the cost of maintaining a dedicated server is prohibitive, most SME websites rely on cheaper 3rd party hosting provider for maintaining their website.

-While these hosting providers have a security plan to protect their servers against perimeter threats, those on a shared server will face the threat of cross-website contamination.
+While these hosting providers have a security plan to protect their servers against perimeter threats, those on a shared server will face the threat of cross-site contamination.

 This happens when a malicious program has gained entry into a website on the same server and thereafter quickly infect or attack other websites on the same server.